paulmillr/scure-btc-signer/README.md

 ### P2MS (classic multisig)

-Classic (pre-taproot) M-of-N Multisig, doesn't have an address, should be wrapped in P2SH/P2WSH/P2SH-P2WSH.
+Classic / segwit (pre-taproot) M-of-N Multisig.
+Doesn't have an address, must be wrapped in P2SH / P2WSH / P2SH-P2WSH.

-**_NOTE_**: By default we don't accept duplicate public keys, to avoid creating wrong multisig by mistake.
-However there is a flag: allowSamePubkeys, in case you really need that.
-Valid use-case: `2-of-[A,A,B,C]`, can be signed by `A or (B and C)`.
+Duplicate public keys are not accepted to reduce mistakes.
+Use flag `allowSamePubkeys` to override the behavior, for cases like `2-of-[A,A,B,C]`, which can be signed by `A or (B and C)`.

 ```ts
 const PubKeys = [